netdata/developer-relations/engagement-handbook.md

 Finally, we use tags to further segment the issues and make the future reference easier.

-**Tags**:
-UI, Account Management, Installation, Configuration, Collectors, Exporters, Claiming, database, registry, health, ACLK
-> Last update 11/18/20
+## Tags

+✅ A list of all the tags that we use can be found on the [Community forum](https://community.netdata.cloud/tags).

 ## Forum Tools

 ### Whispers
 Whispers are messages that are only visible to the group members.
 This functionality can be used to chat privately on the forum topic, without having to use another platform (Netdata’s slack channel).
-This enables us to have all the information regarding the particular subject in one place so that future Netdata team members can have access.
+This enables the engineers to have all the information regarding the particular subject in one place so that future Netdata team members can easily access it.
 (If the chat happened over slack, the information would have been lost).

 ➡️  To create a whisper, follow the [Discourse documentation](https://meta.discourse.org/t/how-do-i-create-a-whisper-post/44247).